khenderick/zfs-snap-manager/README.md

 * ArchLinux: https://aur.archlinux.org/packages/zfs-snap-manager (AUR)
   * The PKGBUILD and install scripts are now available through the AUR git repo

+zsnapd is available in following distributions:

+* Debian: http://packages.debian.org as part of the main repostitory
+* Ubuntu (eventually)

 ZFS
 ---